msridhar/NullAway-wiki/Error-Messages.md

     requiresFoo()
   }

-  //class field "foo" is non-null via call to "ensuresNonnullFoo" at call site of "requiresFoo", hence no error will be reported. void test2(){
+  //class field "foo" is non-null via call to "ensuresNonNullFoo" at call site of "requiresFoo", hence no error will be reported. void test2(){
-    ensuresNonnullFoo()
+    ensuresNonNullFoo()
     requiresFoo()
   }